mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/1-introduction/introduction.md

 These are the minimal knowledge to build/run/debug your package and nodes, and to play a little with robots.

-> Wait, I didn't learn anything about robot in the basics, you lied to me!

-Actually, you did, but let's dig deeper on how to connect with robot :

 ## The Intermediate :